Search waiting | Matsusada Precision

 User data volume Maximum 244 Byte per frame

-Topology Bus type, ring type, tory type
+Topology Bus type, ring type, tree type

 Cable STP cable, optical fiber